MobilityData/GTFS_Schedule_Best-Practices/index.md

 Five different tags are included throughout the list of practices.
 These tags indicate the type of systems that require the practice being described.

 ###### Trip Planners

 * These practices improve customer experience in applications like Google Maps that are used for trip planning.

 ###### Human Readability

 * These practices help maintain the ability for a human reader to unzip and examine GTFS files.

 ###### Arrival Predictions
 * These practices allow arrival prediction software to create real-time arrival estimates related to the schedules in [`trips.txt`](#trips) and [`stop_times.txt`](#stop-times).

 ###### Planning and Analysis
-* Software and projects such as OpenTripPlanner Analyst, Open Transit Indicators, Accessibility Observatory, National Transit Map, AllTransit and Remix provide summaries and attributes of service based on GTFS data that follow these practices.
+* Software and projects such as OpenTripPlanner Analyst, Open Transit Indicators, Accessibility Observatory, National Transit Map, AllTransit and Remix provide summaries and attributes of service based on GTFS data that follow these practices. {% octicon link name:"link" %}

 ###### Timetables
 * These practices support the creation of HTML timetables based on GTFS, such as with the GTFS-to-HTML software.